Fly (Through the Starry Night)

 "Fly (Through the Starry Night)" is a song by Dutch Eurodance group 2 Brothers on the 4th Floor featuring rapper D-Rock and singer Des'Ray.
-It was released in 1995 by Lowland Records and CNR Music as the first single from the group's second album, 2 (1996).
-In Europe, the song peaked at number six in the Netherlands and number 19 in Belgium.
+It was released in March 1995 by Lowland Records and CNR Music as the first single from the group's second album, 2 (1996).
+In Europe, the song peaked at number six in the Netherlands and became a top-20 hit in Belgium.
 On the Eurochart Hot 100, it peaked at number 70, while reaching number 21 on the European Dance Radio Chart.
-Outside Europe, it was a number one hit in Israel for two weeks.
+Outside Europe, it was a number-one hit in Israel for two weeks.
 In 2014, "Fly (Through the Starry Night)" was released in the Netherlands in a new remix by Jaz Von D (a.k.a.
 Jasper Kuijper).